 Outside the Classroom

 Pupils are able to take dance lessons in a variety of styles.
-In addition, they are able to take part in external projects with professional dance companies, for example the Rambert Dance Company visits the College every November for a three-day residency linked to a current piece of repertoire.
+In addition, they are able to take part in external projects with professional dance companies, for example the Motionhouse Dance Company visits the College every November for a three-day residency linked to a current piece of repertoire.

 The College also offers Arts Awards to give pupils an exciting new creative qualification.
 Sixth formers can follow a creative path in a number of different directions and whichever route they choose to follow, be it in art, dance, design, drama, music, photography or textiles, they are supported by an adviser and creative mentor.